Cleanup Program

 • GitHub is the primary forge surface

-• GitLab and Codeberg are compatibility surfaces, not equal-maturity control planes
+• GitLab is the current compatibility runner surface; Woodpecker/Codeberg remain future adapter work, not equal-maturity control planes

 • Nix bootstrap on self-hosted Nix runners is workflow-owned